Botanical Ingredient

 Borago officinalis

 Borage is a hardy annual herb in the Boraginaceae family, native to the Mediterranean and long prized in European herbalism for its striking star-shaped blue flowers and exceptional gamma-linolenic acid (GLA) content — one of the richest botanical sources of this omega-6 fatty acid.
-GLA is a potent anti-inflammatory that the body converts to prostaglandin E1, a compound that directly modulates inflammatory pathways in the skin.
-Borage seed oil has been clinically studied for eczema, dermatitis, and dry skin conditions.
+GLA is a valued skin-conditioning compound.
+Borage seed oil has been studied for its moisturizing and skin-softening properties and is one of the most recognized botanical oils in natural skin care.

 Traditional Uses

-- Skin-soothing and anti-inflammatory topical in European herbalism
+- Traditionally used as a skin-soothing topical in European herbalism

-- Traditional remedy for eczema and dry, irritated skin
+- Historically valued for moisturizing dry, irritated skin

-- Adrenal tonic and 'courage herb' in medieval European medicine
+- Historically known as the 'courage herb' in medieval European herbalism

-- Emollient seed oil for skin barrier repair
+- Traditionally valued as an emollient seed oil for skin conditioning

-- Culinary and medicinal flower used across Mediterranean traditions
+- Culinary and traditional flower used across Mediterranean cultures

 Key Properties